 Motor vehicles come with a manufacturer-recommended interval for oil replacements.
-These intervals are based on manufacturers’ analysis, years of performance data and experience.
+These intervals are based on manufacturers’ analysis, years of performance data, and experience.
 However, this interval is based on an average or best guess rather than the actual condition of the oil in any specific vehicle.
-The idea behind condition based maintenance is to replace the oil only when a replacement is needed, and not on a predetermined schedule.
+The idea behind condition-based maintenance is to replace the oil only when a replacement is needed and not on a predetermined schedule.

-Types of condition based maintenance
+Types of condition-based maintenance monitoring techniques

 There are various types of condition-based monitoring techniques.
 Here are a few common examples:

-- Ultrasonic: Detection of deep subsurface defects such as boat hull corrosion
+- Ultrasonic: Detection of deep subsurface defects such as boat hull corrosion.

-- Acoustic: Used to detect gas, liquid or vacuum leaks
+- Acoustic: Used to detect gas, liquid, or vacuum leaks.

-- Oil analysis: Measures the number and size of particles in a sample to determine asset wear
+- Oil analysis: Measures the number and size of particles in a sample to determine asset wear.

-- Electrical: Motor current readings using clamp on ammeters
+- Electrical: Motor current readings using clamp-on ammeters.

 - Spot readings can be performed at regular intervals using portable instruments